 The advantage of this mode is that it allows us to recognize the scanned space in a much more detailed way, and thus to be able to place the elements with a higher level of precision.
 A useful example can be the scanning of production lines, where clients like Unilever use this system to represent the machines and identify the elements that compose them.
 Or the electric racks, where Red Eléctrica España identifies the different materials that compose them, thanks to augmented reality.

-Spatial tracking is the most comprehensive augmented reality mode that can be used today.
+Spatial AR is the most comprehensive augmented reality mode that can be used today.
 This type of tracking allows us to interact with the entire environment, locate the user within a specific space, and show them relevant information about everything around them.

 This type of experience does not require having a fixed image to be continuously visualizing, with which, the entire space becomes the trigger for the experience.